 Fell's Point, one of the oldest neighborhoods in Baltimore, has remained largely unchanged.
 Picture cobblestone streets, waterfront restaurants and cozy boutiques.

 Established in 1763, Fell’s Point is a city, state and National Historic District and boasts over 161 buildings on the National Register, including the oldest standing residence in Baltimore City, the Robert Long House, which is open for tours by reservation.
 The neighborhood is steeped in history - the streets of Fell’s Point are paved with Belgian blocks, the original stone bricks brought over by trade ships from Europe.
 Walk them along Broadway and Thames Street where you’ll also see numbers carved into the curbs to mark placements for outdoor market stalls generations ago.
 In the same area stands Broadway Market, a year-round indoor market built in 1786.
+These days, you can still find delectable, locally made food items crafted by Baltimore makers.
 Fell’s Point is also the last known sight of Edgar Allan Poe before his mysterious death.

 The first African American-owned shipyard in the United States is now an African American heritage site, the Frederick Douglass-Isaac Myers Maritime Park Museum.
 The museum celebrates the life of Frederick Douglass, a Maryland native who worked as a shipbuilder in Fell’s Point before becoming a national leader in abolition.
 FDIMMM is owned by Living Classrooms Foundation which aims to inspire younger generations through hands-on education and training in the real world.